braddeibert/rock-paper-scissors/README.md

 and write functions with & without input arguments.

 The project also showed me that Javascript is written very much like Java (my first learned language).

+COMMIT 1/19/2019:
+I've revisited this project repo after learning about the DOM (Document Object Model) This commit contains a playable game that was built with html, css, & js.